SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision

-The development of robust MSA models is severely constrained by the scarcity of large-scale and consistently annotated datasets.
-To augment our training data, we incorporate several external datasets.
-We first map their labels to a unified scheme based on the method in~\cite{ullrich2014boundary} while retaining \texttt{pre-chorus}.
-However, this simple fusion is imperfect, as the auxiliary datasets suffer from residual label scheme inconsistencies and lower annotation quality.
+The development of robust MSA models is constrained by the scarcity of large-scale datasets and inconsistent annotations.
+To augment training data, we incorporate external datasets with varying annotation schemes and quality levels (details in Section~\ref{sec:dataset}).
+Following~\cite{wang2022catchchorusverseintro}, we map heterogeneous label sets to a unified scheme while retaining \texttt{pre-chorus} for its transitional role.
+However, this mapping remains imperfect due to stylistic variation in labeling conventions and annotation quality across datasets.

-To address this challenge, we introduce a key component of our heterogeneous supervision strategy: a learned data source embedding.
-This embedding is added to the downsampled fused SSL Representations, explicitly informing the model of the sample's origin.
-These conditions the model to learn source-specific annotation patterns and noise characteristics.
-During inference, we fix the data source embedding to high-quality HarmonixSet.
-This approach allows our model to leverage diverse data for improved generalization while mitigating the negative impact of noisy labels from lower-quality sources. \reduceSpacingSubsectionAbove
+To address this challenge, we introduce a key component of our heterogeneous supervision strategy: a learned source embedding.
+Specifically, the source category $s \in \{\text{HX}, \text{E}, \text{H}, \text{G}\}$, corresponding to the four dataset categories in Table~\ref{tab:dataset_statistics}, is mapped to a dense vector $\mathbf{e}_s \in \mathbb{R}^{D'}$ via a learned embedding layer.
+This embedding is then element-wise added to the downsampled representation:

+where $\tilde{\mathbf{H}}^{\mathrm{down}} \in \mathbb{R}^{\lfloor \frac{L}{r} \rfloor \times D'}$ serves as the input to the subsequent Transformer encoder.
+This conditioning mechanism enables the model to learn source-specific annotation patterns and noise characteristics.
+During inference, we set the source embedding to HarmonixSet ($s = \text{HX}$), which has complete eight-category annotations.
+Using other source embeddings would cause label mismatches.
+This ensures label consistency while benefiting from diverse training data to improve generalization.